LookOut! Interactive Camera Gimbal Controller for Filming Long Takes

 We also set a hard limit on $\mathbf{h}$ via $\mathbf{\eta}$.
 This cap limits the impact from temporal instabilities in the tracker, and was experimentally set to 0.01 for vertical motion and 0.05 on horizontal motion in all experiments.
 We include a qualitative experiment for demonstrating these smoothing functions and raw tracker values in the supplemental videos.
 For each actor, each component of $\mathbf{h}=(h_x, h_y)$ is computed as:

 These equations are not obvious, but the three input parameters have interpretable connections to the radii $(r_x, r_y)$ of each ellipse drawn by the user in the GUI.
 The functions relating radii $\mathbf{r}$ to each of these parameters are given in the Supplementary Material.
-In brief, for large axes ranges in $\mathbf{r}$, $v$ is reduced such that almost no movement occurs at zero error, $a$ is made to satisfy the distance defined by $\mathbf{r}$, and $q$ is set so that the transition is smooth.
-Conversely, for a small $\mathbf{r}$, $v$ is kept high for immediate reaction, $a$ is set so that the point at which the curve increases happens earlier, and $q$ is set so that the curve is sharp.
+In brief and for a single axis, for a large $r$, $v$ is reduced such that almost no movement occurs at zero error, $a$ is made to satisfy the distance defined by $r$, and $q$ is set so that the transition is smooth.
+Conversely, for a small $r$, $v$ is kept high for immediate reaction, $a$ is set so that the point at which the curve increases happens earlier, and $q$ is set so that the curve is sharp.
 See Fig~\ref{fig:leniencycurve} for different curves corresponding to different user input radii.
 We include an example of multiple actor leniency in the supplemental video.

 Note that the naive solution of simply weighting the error associated with the $i$th actor to zero when the actor is in some allowed radius will not achieve multi-actor leniency.
-Most situations result in an optimal optimization where required actor locations are not fulfilled perfectly due to physical limitations.
+Most situations result in a sub-optimal optimization where required actor locations are not fulfilled perfectly due to physical limitations.
 A zero weight for an actor would result in a new optimization and, counterintuitively, produce camera motion when none was required.
-Figure~\ref{fig:leniencyFailureFigure} for an illustration of this.
+See Fig.~\ref{fig:leniencyFailureFigure} for an illustration of this.